elbanic/codingtraining/foodfighter/README.md

 * Conditions:
 	* Make number of processes by input number
-	* Processes will be running 1000 times loop
+	* Each process will be running 1000 times loop